mengrenman/btcusdt-perp-signals/README.md

 ### Thread F — Signal stacking (NB 10)

-Demonstrates the Grinold–Kahn $\sqrt{N}$ Sharpe scaling with three genuinely uncorrelated signal families:
+Demonstrates the Grinold–Kahn √N Sharpe scaling with three genuinely uncorrelated signal families:

 - **A:** Composite mean-reversion (8 sub-signals from Thread A)
 - **B:** Funding-rate carry (4.2 bps edge, only individually profitable signal at 0.5 bps)
 - **C:** PCA residual (Thread B)

 Pairwise correlations: A–B = 0.001, A–C = 0.25, B–C = 0.004.
-Equal-weight stack achieves 1.71× Sharpe multiplier (theoretical $\sqrt{3}$ = 1.73×).
-Extrapolation: a portfolio of 15–20 decorrelated sub-bp signals with $\bar{\rho} = 0.08$ could reach aggregate Sharpe ~6.3.
+Equal-weight stack achieves 1.71× Sharpe multiplier (theoretical √3 = 1.73×).
+Extrapolation: a portfolio of 15–20 decorrelated sub-bp signals with ρ̄ = 0.08 could reach aggregate Sharpe ~6.3.

 ## Key Findings Across Threads

 **The residual mean-reversion signal is real, robust, and structurally sub-bp.**
-It survives four methodological variants (1-min time bars, $5M single-asset dollar bars, cross-asset 1-min, cross-asset dollar bars) with lag-1 residual autocorrelation consistently in the $[-0.11, -0.13]$ range.
-The per-turn edge is ceilinged at roughly $|\rho_1| \sigma^2 \approx 0.08$–$0.20$ bps at the minute-ish horizon — an order of magnitude below any realistic taker cost.
-The signal belongs as *one component* of a stacked book, not as a standalone strategy.
+It survives four methodological variants (1-min time bars, \$5M single-asset dollar bars, cross-asset 1-min, cross-asset dollar bars) with lag-1 residual autocorrelation consistently in the \[-0.11, -0.13\] range.
+The per-turn edge is ceilinged at roughly |ρ₁|σ² ≈ 0.08–0.20 bps at the minute-ish horizon — an order of magnitude below any realistic taker cost.
+The signal belongs as one component of a stacked book, not as a standalone strategy.

-**Tick-level signed flow is strongly predictable in trade-time.** The classical Lo–MacKinlay power-law decay is present on crypto perps with $\gamma \in [0.78, 0.99]$ for BTC/ETH, directly inside the equity-literature range.
+**Tick-level signed flow is strongly predictable in trade-time.** The classical Lo–MacKinlay power-law decay is present on crypto perps with γ ∈ \[0.78, 0.99\] for BTC/ETH, directly inside the equity-literature range.
 This is the single most important tick-level pattern for any maker strategy on the instrument.

 **The edge closes only through execution, not through more signal engineering.**
 Closing the gap from 0.1 bps to profitable requires (i) maker-side execution and rebate tiers, (ii) queue-position modeling and a realistic fill simulator, or (iii) sub-second horizons where the trade-time sign ACF (not the wall-clock one) is the directly tradable object.
 All three are infrastructure decisions, not research ones.